Leibniz Institute for Prevention Research and Epidemiology – BIPS: History

 BIPS was founded on 1 January 1981 as a legally dependent research institute under the Association for the Promotion of Scientific Research in the Free Hanseatic City of Bremen.
 The founding director was pharmacologist Eberhard Greiser.
 Initially located at Präsident-Kennedy-Platz in Bremen, the institute later moved to several locations, including Bremen-Mitte Clinic and Grüne Straße in Bremen Neustadt.

 Later, BIPS moved its headquarters to the Bremen-Mitte Clinic and then to Grüne Straße in Bremen Neustadt.
 Since April 1, 1998, BIPS has been responsible for maintaining the registry of the Bremen Epidemiological Cancer Registry.
 In 2000, it finally moved to Linzer Straße in the Bremen Technology Park next to the University of Bremen.
 Greiser retired in 2003 and was succeeded by Iris Pigeot in 2004, who had been head of the Statistics Department.

 On 1 January 2007, BIPS became a central scientific institution of the University of Bremen.
 In 2012, it was spun off as a limited liability company and adopted its current name.
 BIPS became a full member of the Leibniz Association in 2013.

 Structure

-BIPS is structured into five departments: Biometry and IT; Epidemiological Methods and Causal Research; Prevention and Evaluation; Clinical Epidemiology; and Administration.
+BIPS is structured into six departments: Epidemiological Methods and Etiological Research; Prevention and Evaluation; Clinical Epidemiology; Research Data Infrastructures and Data Science; Statistical Methods in Epidemiology and Administration.
 The management team includes Director Iris Pigeot and Administrative Managers Frauke Günther and Norman Wirsik.
 The institute has a scientific advisory board and an institute council.
 Its sole shareholder is the Association for the Promotion of Scientific Research in the Free Hanseatic City of Bremen.